typed-mxgraph/typed-mxgraph/README.md

     ```ts
     // src/application.ts
     import mx from './mxgraph';                       // <- import values from factory()
-    import { mxGraph, mxGraphModel } from 'mxgraph';  // <- import types only
+    import type { mxGraph, mxGraphModel } from 'mxgraph';  // <- import types only, "import type" is a TypeScript 3.8+ syntax

     export class Application {